ChristophAy/dmarl_network/README.md

-## Code for: Modeling Misinformation in Social Networks with Deep Multi-agent Reinforcement Learning
+## Code models Fake News in Social Networks using Deep Multi-agent Reinforcement Learning

 To run this code: